Saudi woman held at Bangkok airport says fears death if repatriated - AFP | This Kiji

 He added that Thai authorities had contacted the "Saudi Arabia embassy to coordinate".

-But Rahaf disputed his account, saying that she was in transit to seek asylum in Australia, where she claimed to have a visa, and was accosted by Saudi and Kuwaiti embassy representatives when she deplaned in Suvarnabhumi airport.
+But Rahaf disputed his account, saying that she was only in transit to seek asylum in Australia, and was accosted by Saudi and Kuwaiti embassy representatives when she deplaned in Suvarnabhumi airport.

+She took to Twitter to plead her case, creating a profile with an Arabic bio that reads "I just want to survive".

+During a video livestream showing her walking around a carpeted hallway, Rahaf spoke in Arabic about how her father had told Saudi embassy officials she was a "psychiatric patient" who had to be returned, even though she had "an Australian visa".

+"I can't escape the airport," she said in the live video.
+"I tried but there's a security (official) watching me."

-Human Rights Watch Asia deputy director Phil Robertson decried the actions of the Thai authorities.
+Human Rights Watch Asia deputy director Phil Robertson slammed the Thai authorities and urged the UN refugee agency to help the teenager.

 "What country allows diplomats to wander around the closed section of the airport and seize the passports of the passengers?" he said, adding that there is "impunity" within the family unit in Saudi Arabia to abuse women.